-The Yellowstone Wagon Road and Prospecting Expedition, Sitting Bull and the Battle of Lodge Grass Creek, April 1874
+The Boys: The Yellowstone Wagon Road and Prospecting Expedition, Sitting Bull and the Battle of Lodge Grass Creek, April 1874

 The Project: The Yellowstone Wagon Road and Prospecting Expedition was a quasi-military expedition departing from Bozeman, Montana Territory in February 1874 and proceeding along the Yellowstone River Valley for the purpose of determining the suitability of the Yellowstone River for navigation and scouting a wagon road.

 The expedition of about 150 prospectors, former Civil War soldiers, ex-Texas rangers, buffalo hunters and famed scouts, motivated by reports of possible gold fields – including the famed Lost Cabin Mine – had planned to travel down the Yellowstone River to the mouth of the Tongue River and then home – some 600 miles through some of the most inhospitable territory in the west.
 It turned back at Rosebud Creek and on the return fought a final significant battle against some 1400 warriors under Sitting Bull at Lodge Grass Creek in April.

 The expedition survived and returned to Bozeman the following month.
 The title comes from the presence of two Army cannon on the expedition that the frontiersmen thought would be their ace in the hole against any massed warrior attack.